nllptr/farmhand/README.md

 ## Running locally on a Kind cluster

 1. Run `./helper.sh pre` to make sure your environment fulfills the prerequisites.
-2. Run `./helper.sh setup` to create the cluster, build images and deploy.
+2. Run `./helper.sh setup` to create the cluster.
-3. Run `./helper.sh apply` to apply the k8s specifications to the cluster. `./helper.sh delete` deletes them.
+3. Run `skaffold run` to build the images.

-Run `./helper.sh` without any arguments, or check the file directly to see what else the script can do.
+4. Run `skaffold dev` to deploy all services to the cluster.

 # TODO
 - Generate skeleton .env file